aditya123473892/wagtail/Issue-tracking-process.md

 Do not use issues for support queries or other questions ("How do I do X?" - although "Implement a way of doing X" or "Document how to do X" could well be valid issues).

 As soon as a ticket is opened - ideally within one day - a member of the core team will give it an initial classification, by either closing it as invalid or assigning it to a milestone.
-This classification isn't permanent, and may be changed at any time in response to user feedback.
-To that end:

-* Feedback via comments and reactions on the issue is always welcome - before and after it's been classified; from core and non-core contributors; on open and closed tickets.
-This includes:
-	* straightforward :thumbsup:s / :thumbsdown:s
-	* arguments about whether the proposal is or isn't a good idea
-	* for bug reports, confirmation that it's a genuine bug and further details of how to replicate it
-	* for feature requests, suggestions about how it could be implemented
+Don't be discouraged if you feel that your ticket has been given a lower priority than it deserves - this decision isn't permanent.
+We will consider all feedback, and reassign or reopen tickets where appropriate.

-* The core team member doing the classification should feel free to make bold unilateral decisions - there's no need for them to seek consensus first.
+(From the other side, this means that the core team member doing the classification should feel free to make bold unilateral decisions - there's no need to seek consensus first.
+If they make the wrong judgment call, that can always be reversed later.)
-* Don't be put off if your issue gets closed or de-prioritised - that decision isn't final.

 The possible milestones that it might be assigned to are as follows: